We solve serious CRA tax problems

 What are the sex workers' rights in Canada?

-Just like any individual, sex workers should be treated fairly and should not be discriminated.
+Just like any individual, sex workers should be treated fairly and should not be discriminated against.

 Testimonial